Stress Management Methods

 One of the initial steps toward excellent stress management is knowing how you respond to stress — and making changes.
 Have an honest look at yourself.

 Stress management skills don’t occur naturally.
-You can learn anxiety management techniques that are new or modify your current stress management skills that will assist you to cope better.
+You can learn anxiety management techniques that are new or modify your current stress management skills to help you cope better.

 First, have a look at the way you respond to stress.
 Many people today seem to take everything in their stride.
 Their naturally laid-back attitudes shine through, even in stressful circumstances.
 They can handle it.